 More consumers are choosing which businesses to buy from based on how they treat their workers.

-Findings from the New Zealand Consumer Survey in 2018 showed that almost half of respondents will always, or most of the time, consider purchases based on their knowledge of how the business treats its workers.
-This was an increase to 48 per cent from 37 per cent 2 years earlier.
+Findings from the New Zealand Consumer Survey in 2020 showed that half of respondents will always, or most of the time, consider purchases based on their knowledge of how the business treats its workers.

 In 2015, the United Nations 2030 Sustainable Development Agenda and related Sustainable Development Goals were adopted by United Nations Member States.
 Goal 8 of the Sustainable Development Goals calls for the promotion of inclusive and sustainable economic growth, employment and decent work for all.

 A number of UN States have laws to eliminate modern slavery from business and supply chains, including Australia, the United Kingdom, France and the Netherlands.
 California also has similar laws.

 One example is the Australian Modern Slavery Act 2018 (the Act) that looks to increase transparency, requiring some corporate and public sector organisations to report on the risks of modern slavery in their operations and supply chains and to take actions to address those risks.
 The Act impacts significantly on New Zealand, with EY (Ernst & Young, a multinational professional services firm) estimating in 2018, that 500 New Zealand businesses would be required to comply with the Act’s disclosure requirements.